 In the UK several different types of COVID-19 vaccines will be used during 2021.
 The vaccines will only be approved on the basis of large studies of safety and effectiveness.

-Over 30 million people in the UK have been vaccinated against COVID-19 and the vaccine has already prevented many cases and more than 6 thousand deaths from COVID-19.
+Over 100 million doses of the vaccine have been given on the UK and the vaccine has prevented many cases and thousands of deaths from COVID-19.

 Can people pick which vaccine they want?

 Any vaccines that the NHS provides will have been approved because they pass the MHRA’s tests on safety and efficacy.
 People should be assured that whatever Covid-19 vaccine they get will be effective.

 A specific vaccine will only be selected where there is a clinical reason to do so related to severe allergic reaction (anaphylaxis) and based upon age recommendations made by the JCVI as below.

 As the programme progresses, the JCVI will advise on the appropriate vaccine for each age group.
 The vaccine offered will depend on your age.
 Currently the JCVI has advised it is preferable for healthy people under 30 to have a vaccine other than AstraZeneca (AZ).
 The time when it will be offered will be based on the availability of those vaccines.
 Anybody who was previously eligible for vaccination remains so and should come forward to start or complete their recommended course.